jamespohalloran/beyondTheBridge/content/_index.md

 [[blocks.partners]]
-bio = "katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. " img = "/uploads/dog.jpeg" name = "katie murray"
+bio = "katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. " img = "/uploads/dog.jpeg" name = "Katie Murray"
 [[blocks.partners]]
-bio = "katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. " img = "/uploads/dog.jpeg" name = "blah blah"
+bio = "katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. katie is cool. " img = "/uploads/dog.jpeg" name = "Katie Murray"
 [[blocks]]
 heading = "Contact Us"
 sendButtonText = "Send Message"